How Does Jakafi Work?

 Pregnant Women

-Women should not take Jakafi while pregnant or planning to become pregnant.
+Jakafi should not be used during pregnancy or when planning to become pregnant.
 It is not known if Jakafi will harm an unborn baby.

 Breastfeeding Women